 Communication with members of the public about environmental issues can flow via various routes in the traditional media, including television, newspapers, and radio, and increasingly via social media, such as Twitter, Facebook, and Google+.
-This form of communication can reach a large number of people globally, but is largely passive.
+This form of communication can reach a large number of people globally, but is still a bit removed from action.